NeToucher/WHMCS-Login-Email/README.md

 Usage Document
 ------------------
 Create a custom email template before you load this hook in your WHMCS.
-And edit `$values["messagename"] = "Login Prompt";` to match your template name.
+And edit `$values["messagename"] = "Login Prompt";` in line 35 to match your template name.